-a.
-All events/functions must be managed by a University-authorized third-party vendor.
+- a.
+All events/functions with alcohol service must have it managed by a University-authorized third-party vendor. - b.

-b.
 Longwood University reserves the right, at any time, to modify or revise these and other guidelines and restrictions governing the registration and management of events/functions.